Human resources is predicted to top the list of business challenges across industries in 2020.

 What Turnover Tells You

 Retirements can serve as an indicator of the relative age and experience of your workforce.
 If your retirement rate is high, it can be a warning that you’re losing very experienced people.
-This might serve as a prompt to increase your training among newer or younger employees to compensate for that loss of accrued knowledge.
+This might serve as a prompt to increase your training among newer or younger employees to compensate for the loss of accrued knowledge.

 A high number of employees voluntarily leaving to take other jobs might indicate that you have culture problems or that your compensation package isn’t up to par.
 It can serve as a prompt to explore the specifics of what is motivating employees to leave your company.